Personnel Policies and Procedures

 Personnel Costs

-Time and Attendance Records – Accurate time and attendance records are required to be maintained for all personnel whose salary is charged to the project.
+Time and Attendance Records – Accurate time and attendance records are required for all grant funded personnel.
 These records should minimally contain the following information:

 The subrecipient may use any form that provides the above information.